JoeSRead/Diamonds/README.md

 3. r squared and adjusted r squared for test set
 4. 5 fold cross validation.

-This allows multiple qualities to be taken into account when choosing the most effective predictive model.
+This allowed multiple qualities to be taken into account when choosing the most effective predictive model.

 **Purpose for our project is as follows**
 * Create a generalised model selector function
-* Test our function on 3 different dataset
+* Test our function on different dataset

 # Diamonds Dataset

-We choose Diamonds dataset to begin with our initial stage of prototyping our general model selector function.
+We chose the Diamonds dataset to begin prototyping our general model selector function.
 Diamonds is classic dataset that contains the prices and other attributes of almost 54,000 diamonds.
 It's a great dataset for beginners learning to work with data analysis and visualization.
-Before we begin exploring and tesing our function on this dataset, it would be beneficial to have a basic conception regarding the anatomy of a diamond.
-The datset contains features which are related to a diamonds anatomy.
+Before we begin exploring and tesing our function on this dataset, we needed to have a basic conception regarding the anatomy of a diamond as the datset contains many of their physical features.

 <img src=https://github.com/JoeSRead/Diamonds/blob/master/Images/Diamond.jpg alt="Anatomy of a Diamond" width="450"/>